StoneT2000/rl-boilerplate/README.md

 While some repos like to make things as modular as possible, this repo does not do that.
 The only objects that are intended to be imported from the library in `rl` are environment configurations and a function to create environments from configs, neural network models and a function to build models from configs, and replay buffer designs.
 Things that are generally standardizable or often are never changed in RL experiments (e.g. neural net architectures).

 Algorithm specific code is in the `scripts/<algo>` folder and is organized on a per-algorithm basis.
 Typically they each have at least a `scripts/<algo>/config.py` file with some default configs and configs for the algorithm itself.
+There is also a `scripts/<algo>/README.md` file which contains
+- High-level overview of algorithm
+- Problems with algorithm
+- Tricks/modifications used in the code base (for better performance / faster training etc. )
+- Citation bibtex

 ## To Use